Tianxiang-C/ctx/content/en/event/22-09-06lead/index.md

 #   Otherwise, set `projects = []`.
 #   projects:
 ---
-Week 3 discussion questions for SSGC8813 (SEMINAR IN SELECTED TOPICS IN PSYCHOLOGY)
+Week 3 discussion questions for PSYC8813 (Seminar in Selected Topics in Psychology).
+To be specific, the selected topic in autumn 2022 was Social Psychology of Close Relationships, instructed by Prof. [CHI Peilian](https://www.um.edu.mo/fss/psychology/staff_Peilian.html).
+The week 3 topic was Evolutionary Theories, and I was the discussion leader.